trtd56/RFCX/docs/last_solution.md

 # [[0, 512], [463, 975], [926, 1438], [1389, 1901], [1852, 2364], [2315, 2827], [2778, 3290], [3241, 3753]]
 ```

-I predict each sliding window and put the pseudo label, so I got 8 labels in one 60's file.
+I predict each sliding window and put the pseudo label, so I got 8 windows in one 60 sec recording.

 |patch idx|pixcel|time(s)|
 |--|--|--|